ehsanaghaei/SecureBERT/README.md

 ---

 # How to use SecureBERT
-SecureBERT has been uploaded to [Huggingface](https://huggingface.co/ehsanaghaei/SecureBERT) framework, You may
+SecureBERT has been uploaded to [Huggingface](https://huggingface.co/ehsanaghaei/SecureBERT) framework, You may use the code below

 ```python
 from transformers import RobertaTokenizer, RobertaModel